apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### August 16th, 2019: Apache Jackrabbit Oak 1.10.4 released
+Apache Jackrabbit Oak 1.10.4 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.10) page for more details.

 #### July 29th, 2019: Apache Jackrabbit Oak 1.16.0 released
 Apache Jackrabbit Oak 1.16.0 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.